johntrinder/Keyboard.jl/README.md

 Keyboard

-A simple suite of Keyboard utilities.
+A simple suite of Keyboard utilities for use in the Julia REPL.

 Functions exported are:

 readsingleline, readkey, queryrepeat, queryyesno, helpkeyboard, readradiomenu, readmultimenu, setmargin

 Read the docstrings for each function in the "../src/Keyboard.jl" file and also the code in the "../test/testkeyboard.jl" file.
 In VSCode open the "Keyboard" folder and install it as a package.